visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-mercator-viewport-rfc.md

 It is really a `MapboxViewport` (at least when it comes to perspective mode) as it emulates mapbox-gl's choices of perspective projection.

-## Proposal: Add `Viewport.isMapSynched` method to control map display
+## Proposal 3: Add `Viewport.isMapSynched` method to control map display

-As the application will now switch between cameras (viewports), some of which can occasionally display the base map, it would be good to offer an easy way for the app to determine if the base map can be displayed
+The application can now switch freely between `Viewport`s, however the base map is typically (mapbox-gl) very constrained in what view points it allows.
+It would therefore be good to offer an easy way for the app to easily determine if the base map can be displayed.

-A new method or property, `isMapSynched` would return false by default, however `WebMercatorViewport` would override it.
+### Viewport changes

+* `Viewport.isMapSynched()` (`Boolean`, `false`)- A new method (intended to be overriden by subclasses) indicating if the map can be displayed with these viewport settings.
+Would return false by default.

+### WebMercatorViewport changes

+* `WebMercatorViewport.isMapSynched()` - Overrides `Viewport.isMapSynched()`

 * if true, the generated projection matrix works with mapbox. false, the generated view projection matrices do not match the map.
 Normally the application would disable map display when isMapSynched() returns false